White, Gillon lead Syracuse past No. 6 FSU 82-72

 Syracuse (13-9, 5-4 Atlantic Coast Conference) won its second straight close game and gained its first victory over a ranked team.

+Bacon and Jonathan Isaac each had 19 points for Florida State, and Xavier Rathan-Mayes finished with 16.

-A week ago, Florida State (18-4, 6-3 ACC) wrapped up a six-game stretch of consecutive games against ranked teams, and the Seminoles won five of those games to vault into a tie for first place in the ACC standings with North Carolina at 6-1.
-A 78-56 loss at Georgia Tech on Wednesday night was an eye-opener, as was Syracuse's dominant first half.
+A week ago, Florida State (18-4, 6-3) wrapped up a six-game stretch of ranked opponents with five wins and a tie for first place in the ACC standings with North Carolina at 6-1.
+A 78-56 loss at Georgia Tech on Wednesday night was an eye opener, as was Syracuse's dominant first half.

-The Orange finished off the victory from the free-throw line, with Gillon hitting 10 in the final 3 minutes as he became a force with his aggressive drives through the lane.

-Dwayne Bacon and Jonathan Isaac each had 19 points and Xavier Rathan-Mayes 16 for the Seminoles.
+Syracuse had a 16-4 run on its way to a 44-26 lead at the break.
+The Orange shot 50 percent from the field in the first half, compared to 31 percent for the Seminoles.

+Rathan-Mayes' 3 got Florida State within four with 4:08 left in the game, but Syracuse held on from there.

 POLL IMPLICATIONS

-Florida State has won 14 of its last 17 games, but its second straight loss will send the Seminoles down.
-It's the Seminoles' first two-game losing streak of the season.
+Florida State has won 14 of its last 17 games, but its second straight loss will hurt the Seminoles in the AP poll.
+It's their first losing streak of the season.

 HIGLIGHT REEL

+Syracuse's Tyler Lydon had 14 points, 11 rebounds and a career-high six blocks.
+He also wowed the crowd with a stunning slam.

-With Syracuse up by only a basket with just over 8 minutes left, White's 3-point attempt from the corner hit the rim, but Lydon slammed it home as the Carrier Dome crowd erupted.
+With Syracuse clinging to a narrow lead with just over 8 minutes left, White's 3-point attempt from the corner hit the rim, but Lydon slammed it home as the Carrier Dome crowd erupted.

 BIG PICTURE

-Florida State: Bacon, the ACC's eighth-leading scorer (17.4), and Isaac were held to nine points combined as FSU shot 10 of 32 (31.3 percent), 1 of 8 from beyond the arc in the first half.
-FSU entered the game leading the ACC in field goal percentage (49.8).
-Bacon has scored 10 or more points in an ACC-best 30 straight games. ...
+Florida State: Bacon has scored 10 or more points in an ACC-best 30 straight games. ...
 FSU has won only one road game, 60-58 over Virginia on Dec.
 31.

-Since starting the season with four wins, the Orange's longest winning streak is two games. ...
-Syracuse, which led the conference with 8.43 steals per game, finished with 11 and nine blocks. ...
+Syracuse: Since starting the season with four wins, the Orange's longest winning streak is two games. ...
 The Orange forced 15 turnovers and outscored FSU 15-11 in second-chance points. ...
-Syracuse out-rebounded Florida State 42-39 and trailed only 17-16 on the offensive glass.
+Syracuse outrebounded Florida State 42-39 and trailed only 17-16 on the offensive glass.

 UP NEXT